Tribhuvan University

 Tribhuvan University (TU; त्रिभुवन विश्वविद्यालय) is a public university located in Kirtipur, Kathmandu, Nepal.
 Established in 1959, TU is the oldest and the largest university in Nepal.
 It offers 1,000 undergraduate and 500 postgraduate programs across a wide range of disciplines.
-Additionally, the institution has 62 constituent campuses and over 1,080 affiliated colleges across the country.
+Additionally, the institution has 5 Institutes, 4 Faculties, 40 Central Departments.
+64 constituent campuses 1,053 affiliated colleges and 4 Research Centers across the country.

 History

-Established on 25 June 1959 (or 11 Ashar 2016 BS), Tribhuvan University is the oldest and largest university in Nepal.
-The university was named after the late King Tribhuvan.
+Named after the late King Tribhuvan, Tribhuvan University was established on 25 June 1959 (11 Ashar 2016 BS).
+It is the oldest and largest university in Nepal.
 In its early years, all the postgraduate classes were held at Tripureshwor Campus, where the administrative office was also located.
 It was only in 1967 that the university was relocated to its main campus in Kirtipur – an ancient town about 5 km south-west of the city of Kathmandu.
 The university site, spread over 154.77 hectares, constitutes the Central Administrative Office and the Central Campus.